-Sarah is an associate solicitor in the children law team specialising in all aspects of the law relating to children.
+Sarah is a senior associate in the children law team specialising in all aspects of the law relating to children.
 She has practised exclusively in this area for nine years and has a breadth of experience in providing legal and practical advice to assist clients in resolving the complexities of family life.

 As a Children Panel lawyer she represents children in court proceedings either through their court appointed CAFCASS guardians or directly for children themselves.
 Acting for children provides a unique dimension to the advice she is able to provide all clients.

 Sarah is also accredited by Resolution as a specialist in international children law and private children law in recognition of her expertise in these areas.

 She is an experienced negotiator and advocate at court and will represent clients in court proceedings when appropriate.

 Whether acting for children, parents, grandparents, foster carers or adopters, Sarah is known for her dedication to her clients.
 Her hard working approach is driven by her commitment to seeking the best possible outcomes for children and their families.